nikkijuk/scrum-pattern-language-discussion/PITCHME.md

 - Patterns can be used to build an organization and to guide its development process in the domain of software development.
 - A good set of organizational patterns helps to (indirectly) generate the right process.
 ---
+### Organisational patterns & Agile
+- Kent Beck was reviewer of the Coplien paper for the 1995 PLoP and this influenced extreme programming.
+- The idea of daily Scrum meetings came from a draft of an article that described the organizational patterns research on the Borland QPW project.
+- Mike Beedle's early work with Sutherland brought the pattern perspective more solidly into the history of Scrum.
+---
 ![coplien '95](coplien_1995_plop.png)
 ---
 ### Beedle et al. 1997.